 Equipment bought within this time frame includes:

-- A 1972 Mack Tanker Truck which holds 3000 gallons of water.
-This unit is still in service today.
+• A 1972 Mack Tanker Truck which holds 3000 gallons of water.
+This unit is no longer with the department

-- A 1981 Ford 1250gpm Pumper.
-This truck, designated as Engine #6, is currently a second line Engine.
+• A 1981 Ford 1250gpm Pumper.
+This truck, designated as Engine #6, is no longer with the department

-The department also has a social hall and land across from it for future expansion.
-Recently the department purchased the old Bradenville Amvets property.
-The new property will serve as a larger social hall for department activities.
+The department also has a gym and land across from it for future expansion.

 Charter Members